douglasgscofield/add-to-Qiime-DB/README.md

-Qiime-DB-enhance
+Scripts for augmenting a Qiime database
 =====

-A small collection of scripts to ease the enhancement of a Qiime reference database.
-BioPerl is required, as is Gnu sort (on Macs, install `coreutils` using MacPorts and reference as `gsort`) and a local copy of the NCBI taxonomy database (see below).
+This is a small collection of scripts to ease the augmentation of a Qiime reference database.
+BioPerl is required, as is `sort` and a local copy of the NCBI taxonomy database (see below).
 Two of these scripts started life written by others and are extensively modified here.

 Blast for GenBank hits
 ------